-Assessing the Impact of Urgent Measures in Protecting At-Risk Detainees in Latin-America (IMPACTUM)", is a large-scale research project funded by the European Research Council (ERC) and hosted at Ghent University (Belgium).
-The project is directed by Prof Dr Clara Burbano Herrera (PI) and aims to examine the diverse impacts of urgent measures adopted by international human rights bodies to protect persons deprived of liberty in six Latin-American countries.
+Assessing the IMPACT of Urgent Measures in Protecting At-Risk Detainees in Latin-America (IMPACTUM)", is a large-scale research project funded by the European Research Council (ERC) and hosted at Ghent University (Belgium).
+The project is directed by Prof Dr Clara Burbano Herrera (Principal Investigator) and aims to examine the diverse impacts of urgent measures adopted by international human rights bodies to protect persons deprived of liberty in six Latin-American countries.

 The project proposes a study of UMs that: 1) considers the context in which UMs are enforced and how they are applied on the ground; 2) assesses the impacts of UMs on detainees, legal and institutional systems and on (inter)national actors; 3) discusses their strengths and limitations; and 4) analyses their wider learning effects.
 This project combines research methods including desk research with (qualitative) empirical research methods.